hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

-In the example below, a JSON array is submitted to the `sawtooth config` command, which creates and submits a batch of transactions containing the configuration change.
+In the example below, a JSON array is submitted to the `sawtooth config` command, which creates and submits a batch of transactions containing the settings change.

 The JSON array used tells the validator or validator network to accept transactions of the following types:

 * intkey
-* sawtooth_config
+* sawtooth_settings

-To create and submit the batch containing the new configuration, enter the following commands from the Linux CLI:
+To create and submit the batch containing the new settings, enter the following commands from the Linux CLI:

 .. code-block:: console